Statutes of the International Union against Sexually Transmitted Infections.

 Payment for Full Membership

 A bi-annual membership fee will be collected by the Membership Secretary

 It is not permitted to use membership of the IUSTI for the purposes of advertising.

-Membership is lost on resignation, non-adherence to the Constitution or on the death of an individual.
+Membership is lost on non-payment of membership fee (when the individual will become an Associate Member), resignation, non-adherence to the Constitution or on the death of an individual.

 Article 5: Extraordinary Members

 Associate membership of the Union is open to individuals who would like to maintain a corresponding link with it.
 Associate membership will not be linked to the payment of any membership dues.
 Potential associate members will be required to submit an application for associate membership (by post or internet) to the membership secretariat; associate membership will be granted by the membership secretary.

 Associate members may participate in meetings of the Union without voting rights.
 Membership is lost on resignation, non-adherence to the Constitution or upon the death of an individual.